ML-KULeuven/socceraction/docs/index.rst

 Contributing
 ============

-Learn about the development process itself and about how you can contribute: :doc:`How to get involved <development/developer_guide>`
+Learn about the development process itself and about how you can contribute in our :doc:`developer guide <development/developer_guide>`.

 Research